toddsierens/s0urcio/README.md

 # s0urcio
 Hack and learn!

 Please clone this repo and run
 `virtualenv hack && source hack/bin/activate && pip2 install -r requirements.txt`

+and also we will need tesseract ocr
+`sudo apt install tesseract-ocr`

 # Anatomy of a browser game